 - Most shower chairs are height-adjustable.
 The chair should be tall enough so that your feet are placed flat on the floor, with your knees bent at a 90- degree angle.

 - Typically, the legs are made of a rust-resistant material, like aluminum.
 They will have slip-resistant tips that grip the shower floor.

 Size and Weight

-- Check the chair’s overall height, width, and depth to make sure that it fits into your bath.
+- Check the chair’s height, width, and depth to ensure it fits into your bath.
+Make sure the chair’s weight capacity is adequate or better.
 The weight capacity should be clearly stated in the product description.
-Make sure the chair’s weight capacity is adequate or better.

 Compartments and Holders

-Any shower chair will be completely rust-proof and some may require a bit of simple assembly.
-Also, they’re really complemented with the use of a shower wand and a long hose.
+Any shower chair will be completely rust-proof, and some may require simple assembly.
+Also, they’re really complemented by the use of a shower wand and a long hose.

 I still have my shower chair.
-Though it’s not currently in use, I think I’ll just keep it around.
-It’s affordable, comfortable and easy to use.
-Everything should be so easy.
+Though it’s not currently in use.
+I think I’ll keep it around.
+It’s affordable, comfortable, and easy to use.
+Everything should be easy.